mmattamala/docker_setup/README.md

 ## Changing the content of the catkin_ws
-Make when chaning things inside the catkin_ws and you want to start them via the procman to restart the container such that procman is restarted and the catkin_ws newly sourced.
+Make sure when changing things inside the `catkin_ws` and you want to start them via the procman to restart the container such that procman is restarted and the catkin_ws newly sourced.

-Warning stuff breaks if procman is not build> print warning if procman is not build otherwise execute procman

 ## Troubleshooting
 Just writing down some annoying problems I found and how to fix them